syncfusion-content/wpf-docs/wpf/Navigation-pane/Appearance.md

 #### Stack mode appearance in themes.

 When using the stack mode in ThemeStudio themes(Windows11, Fluent, Material, Office2019, System), the items will be stacked horizontally.
-However, the items will be stacked veritally for the classic themes.
+However, the items will be stacked vertically for the classic themes.

 **ThemeStudio themes**